 - Messina is the island's 3rd largest city.
 World-known attraction of the area is the volcano Mt Etna.
 The city passed a lot of tests over time – revolution (1678, against the Spanish), earthquakes (in 1783 and 1908) and bombing (in 1943, during World War II).

 - Messina is a popular cruise port of call on many Mediterranean Sea itineraries.
 Among the 2017 scheduled ship calls, the largest vessels were Majestic Princess (2 visits), AIDAaura (1 visit), MSC Meraviglia (23 visits) and Norwegian Spirit (16 visits).

 Messina cruise terminal

 Messina cruise port terminal is located in the heart of city downtown.
 The Piazza del Duomo is within easy walking distance.
 You can explore Messina old town on foot.
 Next photo shows Messina port's cruise ship docking piers (no terminal building).

 Available in front Messina cruise port terminal are taxis and rent-a-car offices.
 The rate of the taxi should be negotiated.
 The closest bus and train stations are located a mile from Messina cruise port terminal at Piazza della Repubblica.
-There you can catch a train or a bus to the beautiful Taormina.
+Via train or bus you can also visit Taormina (approx 55 km / 35 ml south from Messina).

 Messina cruise port is in the itineraries of major cruise lines including Celebrity Cruises, Carnival, Norwegian Cruise Line, Royal Caribbean International, Princess Cruises, Windstar Cruises, Phoenix, MSC Cruises, Holland America Line, Cunard, Seabourn and Silversea.